PINTO0309/onnx2tf/docs/fb_refactor8_improvements.md

 validation contracts.
 The sole xfail is the intentionally absent owner.
 Production, dependencies, TensorFlow isolation, and the exactly 128-ID/128-owner phase store remain unchanged.

+## Late dequant/swish-layout-tail composite implementation

+`passes/late_dequant_swish_layout_tail_orchestration.py` now owns the characterized adjacent composites.
+It passes the exact shared `ModelIRPassContext` to late dequant/hard-sigmoid/unary cleanup, then to late swish/very-late-layout-tail cleanup, forwarding the normalized `include_layout_transpose` option only to the second child.
+Both complete nested tuples are returned unchanged and in source order, preserving their raw identities.

+The lowerer replaces only `_late_dequant_hardsigmoid_unary_results` and `_late_swish_layout_tail_results` with `_late_dequant_swish_layout_tail_results`.
+The layout/no-layout branch remains
+the immediate predecessor, and phase-recorded very-late broadcast shape reconciliation remains the immediate successor.
+All nested owner modules, lowerer compatibility wrappers, independent fallback routes, and detailed result schemas remain intact.

+Thirty-six stale lowerer-entry assertions were updated to use the new outer owner while continuing to traverse and validate the unchanged dequant, fan-out, swish, Conv1D/decoder, Pad/InstanceNorm, singleton-Reshape, and broadcast child modules.
+Runtime injection proves shared-context identity, exact order, policy forwarding, and both raw-result identities for both layout policies.
+Sequential validation reports `5 passed` focused, `373 passed` owner-aware, `435 passed` affected, and all standard gates passing: 92 terminal-layout/efficiency, 55 core, 196 result contracts, 2 phase-store, and 11 TensorFlow-isolation/default-direct/`-cotof` tests.
+The phase store remains exactly 128 IDs and 128 owners, and the unconsumed lowerer-result inventory decreases from 52 to 51.
+No real-model conversion was repeated because this is a straight-line orchestration-only extraction with complete context, option, order, schema, identity, nested-route, and boundary coverage.